 This study, based on the assumptions (hypotheses) which are then analyzed using two-way analysis of variance.
-This analysis will test the relationship between personality types
+This analysis will test the relationship between personality types and parenting styles for Minang and Batak families.

-25 Kuntadi, Heru, Gaya Pengambilan Keputusan Ditinjau Dati Tipe Kepribadian3, Teiis, Yogyakarta, Fakultas Psikologi Universitas Gajah Mada, 2004 (unpublish), p.
-12 and parenting styles for Minang and Batak families.
 Data analysis in this study was carried out by multiple comparison analysis (Multiple Comparison Analysis) and two ways ANOVA test.
 The entire data computation was done with the Statistical Package for Social Science (SPSS) program for Windows Release 16.0.

-Based on a statistical analysis of the sample, I g is rejected and H1 is accepted, meaning there is a relationship between the personality type and fathering.
-Regarding the relationship of fathering styles based on ethnicity, it is obtained a significance value (2-tailed) of 0.045 and > 0.05.
+Based on a statistical analysis of the sample, H0 is rejected and H1 is accepted, meaning there is a relationship between the personality type and fathering.
+Regarding the relationship of fathering styles based on ethnicity, it is obtained a significance value (2tailed) of 0.045 and > 0.05.
 Thus H0 is accepted and H1 is rejected, so it can be concluded that there is an ethnicity relationship with the fathering styles.
 Thus, the hypothesis that there is a relationship between the personality type and fathering style is accepted.

-According to Geertz cited in Poerwanti, human behavior as a member of society will be bound by culture, which can be seen in various institutions that function as a control mechanism for this behavior.
-The values contained in culture are a reference for human attitudes and behavior as individual beings that are inseparable from their relation to others with their distinctive cultural orientation.
-Each ethnic group has its own culture and habits which they obtain from generation to generation from their respective groups.26 developing from existing conditions.
-A personality becomes a persons' personal identity if their entire psychophysical systems including talent skills, activity, characteristics express their distinctiveness in adjusting themselves to their cultural environment.
+According to Geertz cited in Poerwanti, human behaviour as a member of society will be bound by culture, which can be seen in various institutions that function as a control mechanism for this behaviour.
+The values contained in culture are a reference for human attitudes and behaviour as individual beings that are inseparable from their relation to with their distinctive others orientation.
+Each ethnic group has its own culture and habits which they obtain from generation to generation from their respective groups.32

 Human individuals are dynamic in their society and culture.
-Their personality development in society is faced with behavioral models that are sometimes rewarded and agreed upon by several groups but disapproved by other groups.
-Each culture has a different standard of behavior.
-Culture will shape the personality of a child who is
+Their personality development society faced in is behavioural models that are sometimes rewarded and agreed upon by several groups but disapproved by other groups.
+Each culture has a different standard of behaviour.
+Culture will shape the personality of a child who is developing from existing conditions. personality becomes a persons' personal identity if their entire psychophysical systems including talent skills, activity, characteristics express their distinctiveness in adjusting themselves to their cultural environment.